Manuperezro/MSP3-data-Base/README.md

 The issue :

-The route for Users registration, was collecting the data into the user table corretly but the route I created for loggin it wasent collecting any data.
+The route for Users registration, was collecting the data into the user table corretly but the route I created for login wasn't collecting any data.

 The solution :